-The coronavirus crisis has redefined the TEFL landscape as we know it, with a global shift from traditional classrooms to virtual learning.
+The coronavirus crisis redefined the TEFL landscape as we know it, with a global shift from traditional classrooms to virtual learning.
 What does that mean for the future of teaching English abroad?
-Consider another way to work and travel the world – as a digital nomad.
-Globe-trotting online teacher, Mari, tells you how.
+Consider another way to work and travel the world: becoming a digital nomad.
+Globe-trotting online teacher Mari tells you how.

 If you dream of traveling the world full-time, your social media feed is probably full of pictures of fun, adventurous people who seem to have your ideal job.
 Chances are, you’ve wondered how they’re doing it.
 While there are many ways to go about making this lifestyle a reality, one of the most reliable and fulfilling ways to do so is to teach English online as a digital nomad.

 What is a digital nomad?

 A digital nomad is someone whose work is location-independent – they can do it anywhere with an internet connection – leaving them free to roam the world.
 This type of work/lifestyle has become very coveted, especially during these, dare I say it, very weird times.

 I wrote about my own experience teaching English online as a digital nomad during coronavirus, and that’s a good representation of what your digital nomad lifestyle could look like at the moment.

 Another New York native, Jay, who teaches online from Portugal, exemplifies the digital nomad lifestyle.
 He transitioned from teaching abroad in the classroom in locations like South Korea and Indonesia to teaching online from Europe, where he has settled.

 There are many reasons to become a digital nomad and no limit to where this career choice can take you as an English teacher.

 Why should you teach English online as a digital nomad?